 We are wired to focus more on the negative than the positive as humans; the very reason why self-accusation comes easily to us than self-appreciation.

 The problem here lies in the ratio, the balance.
-One trivial reason to make us doubt ourselves, and we grab it, but one small accomplishment, a personal achievement, and it barely stays in our brains.
-These little accomplishments get lost in the comparison to the standard milestones that the society has set for us.
-Celebrate only if you get a distinction, celebrate only if you get a reputable well-paying job, celebrate only if you get promoted, and celebrate only if your work and efforts are recognizable on a large scale.
+One trivial reason to make us doubt ourselves and we grab it, but one small accomplishment or personal achievement and it barely stays in our brains.
+These little accomplishments get lost in comparison to the standard milestones that society has set for us.
+Celebrate only if you get a distinction, celebrate only if you get a reputable well-paying job.
+Celebrate only if you get promoted, celebrate only if your work and efforts are recognizable on a large scale.

-We become so hell-bent on pursuing and aiming for those ultimate goals that we miss those little personal accomplishments on the way that also need acknowledgment and appreciation.
+We become so hell-bent on pursuing and aiming for those ultimate goals that we miss those little personal accomplishments on the way that also need acknowledgement and appreciation.
 You wouldn’t celebrate if you received grades that are average yet above your personal rank.
 You wouldn’t celebrate if you got a job that you like, irrespective of the pay.
-You wouldn’t celebrate your strength which helped you get through a bad day at school, college, or at work, nor would you celebrate overcoming a personal mental struggle.
+You wouldn’t celebrate the strength that helped you get through a bad day at school, college, or at work.
+You wouldn’t celebrate overcoming a personal mental struggle.
 You wouldn’t celebrate or acknowledge any of these because they don’t hold as much importance as the bigger standard accomplishments do to the people and the society.
 However, they do hold some value to you at a personal level.

 Being able to stay off sugar and carbs for one whole day is equal to a public figure shedding fifteen kilos in a month.
 These little victories are a part of a larger picture.
-And these deserve just as much acknowledgment as do your flaws and other bigger accomplishments.
+And, these deserve just as much acknowledgement as do your flaws and other bigger accomplishments.
 That’s where the concept of self-rewarding comes in.

 There’s no one else who can reward you on these small personal victories other than your own self.
 Give yourself some time off at the end of the day to engage in an activity or a hobby that liberates you.
 Reward yourself with a movie night or an extra hour of sleep on the weekend after some hard work during the day or the week.
 Eat that extra slice of pizza after you’ve stuck to a healthy diet throughout the week.
 Buy yourself those pair of sunglasses after you’ve gone through that presentation with confidence.